khushi999/khushi999/README.md

 **About Me:**
 - 😄 Pronouns: She/Her
-- 🎓 I am currently a 3rd-year Computer Science student at York University.
+- 🎓 I am a recent graduate in Computer Science from York University.